bxlab/metaWRAP/README.md

 ##  SYSTEM REQUIREMENTS
  The resource requirements for this pipeline will vary greatly based on the amount of data being processed, but due to large memory requirements of many software used (KRAKEN and metaSPAdes to name a few), I would advise against attempting to run it on anything less than 10 cores and 100GB RAM.
 MetaWRAP officially supports only Linux x64 systems.

-You will also need a **functional installaiton of R** for the blobology module plotting function.
-Unfortunately, I cannot package R into the conda installation without running into system-specific conflicts.
-Keep in mind that the Blobology module is just for visualization, and is therefore completely optional.
-Future versions of metaWRAP will likely drop this dependancy.

 ## INSTALLATION
 #### Basic installation:
  To start, download [miniconda2](https://repo.continuum.io/miniconda/Miniconda2-latest-Linux-x86_64.sh) and install it.
 Then add channels to your conda environment: